 Virginia Opossum (Didelphis virginiana) is the only marsupial, or pouched mammal, native to North America.
 Although the opossum is not endemic to Vermont, a stable population has been established here.

-The striped skunk (Mephitis mephitis) is a highly adaptable animal that can be found in a wide variety of habitats, from open fields to urban areas.
-It is well known for its ability to spray an unpleasant scent to ward off potential threats.
+The striped skunk (Mephitis mephitis) is a highly adaptable animal that can thrive in a wide variety of habitats as long as food and shelter are available, and it is within about two miles of a water source.
+It is easily recognized by the white stripe running from its head to its tail and is well known for its ability to spray an unpleasant scent to ward off potential threats.

 The snowshoe hare (Lepus americanus) is also called the "varying hare" because its color changes from brown to white in the winter.
 The snowshoe hare is often mistakenly referred to as a rabbit, but it is not.
 Although closely related, the hare has characteristics that are very different from the cottontail rabbit.